 Making the systems interoperable will enable data exchange.
 The provisionally agreed measures would facilitate the tasks of border guards, migration officers, police officers and judicial authorities by providing them with more systematic and faster access to various EU security and border-control information systems.

 - European search portal allowing simultaneous searches, rather than searching each system individually;

 - Shared biometric matching service for cross-matching fingerprints and facial images from several systems;

-- Common identity repository providing biographical information such as dates of birth and passport numbers of non-EU citizens for more reliable identification;
+- Common identity repository providing biographical information such as dates of birth and passport numbers for more reliable identification;

 - Multiple identity detector, detecting whether a person is registered under multiple identities in different databases.